 Web applications use Redis to cache user sessions and frequently accessed data for lightning-fast response times.

-All are managed Redis offerings: the cloud provider runs Redis, handles patching/maintenance options, scaling, backups, and high availability.
-Feature sets differ (e.g., clustering, persistence, modules, networking), but the core Redis API and common use cases (cache, sessions, queues, rate limiting) are similar.
+All are managed Redis offerings: the cloud provider runs Redis, handles patching/maintenance options, backups, monitoring, and scaling.
+Feature sets differ (e.g., clustering, persistence, network isolation), but the core Redis API and common use cases (cache, sessions, queues/pub-sub) are similar.